How (and when) to use useMemo() and useCallback()

 useCallback() hook

-I have good news for you ! "useCallback()" is the same exact thing, but for functions instead of arrays/objects.
-Functions are compared by reference as well, this means that if we define a function within our component, it will be replaced on every single render, creating a unique function each time.
+useCallback() is the same exact thing as useMemo(), but for functions instead of arrays/objects.
+Functions are also compared by reference — a function defined within a component is replaced on every single render.

-Seing this, you can easily deduct that useCallback is syntactic sugar.
-It exists to make our lives easier when we want to memoize functions.
+useCallback is syntactic sugar — it exists to make our lives easier when memoizing functions.

-here are some scenarios that I use these hooks without any second thought :
+Here are some scenarios where I use these hooks without hesitation:

 Context providers